 Length of time: 6 to 8 hours

 From Yosemite Valley you can hike 4.8 miles up to Glacier Point on Four Mile Trail.
 It is a very strenuous climb but offers wonderful views of the valley as you go.
 It’s almost 10 miles round trip to hike to Glacier Point and back to the Valley Floor.

 It is possible to hike one way from Glacier Point down to Yosemite Valley.
 There is a shuttle service from Yosemite Valley Lodge that goes to Glacier Point.
-The shuttle is offered daily at 8:30 am and 1:30 pm from late May to early November.
+The shuttle is offered daily at 8:30 am and 1:30 pm from late May to early November (depending on weather conditions).
 This costs $25 per person.
 Click here to learn more.

 Distance: 4.8 miles one-way, 3,200 foot elevation gain

 Difficulty: Very strenuous

 Length of time: 3 to 4 hours one-way